jawslouis/MakePlacePlugin/README.md

 - No more than 10 items attached to another (e.g. table-top items on tables, wall-mounted items on partition walls)

 There is unfortunately no solution to the above issues, since this is tied to how the game operates.

-### The plugin says it's placing items but nothing is moving
-You probably pressed `Get Interior Layout`, which loads the current layout in the game, instead of `Load`, which loads the layout from the file.
-Since the plugin is placing furniture that is already in position, it will look like nothing is moving.

 ## Credits
 This plugin builds upon the foundation laid by 3 other great plugins: [HousingPos](https://github.com/Bluefissure/HousingPos), [BDTH](https://github.com/LeonBlade/BDTHPlugin) and [HouseMate](https://github.com/lmcintyre/Housemate).
 The UI in particular borrows heavily from HousingPos.